 |Spawning Medium||A terracotta flower pot, turned on its side and aged in an established aquarium for at least a week.
 The size of the opening should be from 3 to 5 in.|

-Egg Size and Number: Mature Jewel Fish produce 250–300 yellowish eggs that are about 2 mm in diameter.
+Mature Jewel fish produce 250–300 yellowish eggs that are about 2 mm in diameter.

 Hatching Time: The eggs hatch in three days; no intervention is required or suggested.
 The parents will constantly fan the eggs with their fins and pick at them to remove fungus and dead eggs.
 The parents will not eat the eggs if they are not disturbed during breeding.

 Fry Wiggling: Once born, the fry will be hidden by the parents for several days, probably still within the safety of the flowerpot.
 They are helpless during this time but protected by the parents with their very lives.